Our Chief Executive- Roger Griffith

 Benjamin Junior James

-Benjamin is an Italian Digital Creator with a BA(Hons) degree in Creative Media Design, obtained at the University of The West of England, who takes great pride in producing visually appealing content.
-He is a Photographer, Videographer and Graphic Designer who helps businesses and influencers with their branding, online presence and aesthetics.
-He is currently working as an intern for Creative Connex where he handles their website and produces content for their social media platforms.
+Benjamin is a Media Designer with a BA(Hons) degree in Creative Media Design, obtained at the University of The West of England, who takes great pride in producing visually appealing content.
+He is a Photographer, Videographer and Graphic Designer who helps businesses and Individuals with their branding, online presence and aesthetics.
+He is currently working for Creative Connex where he handles their website and produces content for their social media platforms.

 Callum recently graduated from UWE Bristol with a 2:1 qualification in filmmaking.
 Since graduating he has been working on a many freelance projects in filmmaking, photography, illustration and recently web design for Roger’s organisation SGREN, which focuses on educating people about the racial injustices within today’s society towards the BAME communities.